ashwindcruz/ashwindcruz.github.io/_posts/2018-07-30-content-reconstruction.md

 Viewing the loss was fairly straightforward in this instance since there was only one loss (i.e. no validation) and it was for the same input each time.
 The images I saw more closely matched the images I had saved to disk rather that those I was trying to display within the notebook which was a healthy confirmation that I was probably doing the right thing.
 There were some slight differences between the disk and Tensorboard images which I would later figure out were due to the way I was saving images with cv2.
 It was definitely a bit of a _gotcha_.
 Finally, by looking at the *graph*, I could confirm that everything was hooked up the way I wanted it to be.
 One tip here is to name all your variables.
 I sometimes forget to do this and it comes back to bite me when I'm trying to access a particular node of a saved graph.
 It also makes debugging the graph slightly harder.
 For example, consider the two graphs *below*.
 Specific names are so much more helpful compared to generic 'Variables'.

+With all the connections looking fine and the image transforming as expected, I spent some time digging into the plt and cv2 libraries to make sure I could obtain the same images at a given time step for different methods: plt, cv2, and tensorboard.
+You can read about that *here*.

+Finally, the *figure below* shows my notebook's take on the images produced in the Content Reconstruction bit of Figure 1.

+Overall, I probably spent about 20 hours coming up with this notebook.
+There were a few time consuming things that I left out (e.g. a brief dally with TF Eager, losing some unsaved work at one point and having to rewrite, ...) but this post covers most of what I did.
+That's it for now!
+Next up will be Style Representation/Reconstruction which I'll link to once it's up and ready!